-The FASB establishes a framework for measuring fair value.
+The FASB Accounting Standards Codification ("ASC") 820 Fair Value Measurements and Disclosures, establishes a framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
-The three levels of the fair value hierarchy under the FASB Accounting Standards Codification ("ASC") 820 are described as follows:
+The three levels of the fair value hierarchy under this FASB guidance are described as follows: